howardsolutions/deep-nodejs/file-system/Readme.md

 - length : The numer of bytes to read.

-- position: default set to NULL. the location where to begin reading from thefile.
+- position: default set to NULL. the location where to begin reading from the file.

 If `null` data will be read from the current file position AND the position will be UPDATED.